vector-of-bool/vector-of-bool.github.io/_posts/2018-12-2-smart-pointer-apis.md

 Looks good, but...

 ```
-main.cpp:9:8: error: no member named 'info' in 'std::shared_ptr<logging::logger>'; did you mean to use '->' instead of '.'?
+main.cpp:9:8: error: no member named 'info' in 'shared_ptr<logging::logger>'; did you mean to use '->' instead of '.'?
     log.info("Hello, world!");
        ^
        ->